Stephenson 2 DFK 1: Physical properties

-Mass loss

-Stephenson 2 DFK 1 has been estimated to have a mass loss rate of roughly per year, which is among the highest known for any red supergiant star.

-It is possible that Stephenson 2 DFK 1 underwent an extreme mass loss episode recently due to its significant infrared excess.

-In 2013, an article describing the red supergiants in Stephenson 2 stated that Stephenson 2 DFK 1 (referred to as D1) and D2 (another member of Stephenson 2) have maser emissions indicating that they have the highest mass loss in the cluster.
+An article describing the red supergiants in Stephenson 2 stated that Stephenson 2 DFK 1 (referred to as D1) and D2 (another member of Stephenson 2) have maser emissions, indicating that they have the highest mass loss in the cluster.
 Only the stars with the highest bolometric luminosities in the cluster seem to present maser emissions.
-Stephenson 2 DFK 1 displays strong silicate emission especially at wavelengths of 10 μm and 18 μm.
+Stephenson 2 DFK 1 displays strong silicate emission, especially at wavelengths of 10 μm and 18 μm.
 Water masers were detected in the star as well.